SenseLogic/PENDOWN/README.md

 ## Extensibility

-The presentational properties of the color tags can be freely redefined :
+The modifier list of a color tag can be redefined :

 ```
 {{^#ffd,$f87:²\}}